Controlling the Robot with App Inventor

 - We will start by adding buttons to be able to send commands to the robot.
 To add one, drag the Button element from the Palette to the Viewer.

-- Then we can change the names of these buttons by selecting them and clicking below where it says Rename (putting Next Button for example).
+- Then we can change the names of these buttons by selecting them and clicking the

-- We can also change the text it shows by going to the Properties section and modifying the Text property, introducing a new one (putting Next for example).
+- We can also change the text it shows by going to the Properties section and modifying the Text property, introducing a new one (putting Forward for example)

 Challenge 1: Add 3 more buttons and change their name and display text.